Table of Contents

 Adding technology into the mixture can cut your time by more than half.
 On average a trained transcriptionist can take four to five hours to transcribe one hour of audio or video content from scratch.
 For an untrained novice, this can take much longer.

-Using a software to timecode your captions will also save you a ton of time.
-Timecoding your captions yourself is never recommended as there is a lot of room for error.
+Using a software to timecode your closed captions will also save you a ton of time.
+Timecoding your closed captions yourself is never recommended as there is a lot of room for error.

 Adding Captions to Social Video

 Social video is a powerful tool for marketers, influencers, and organizations to engage with their audience and share interesting stories.

 The major social video platforms are YouTube, Facebook, and Instagram.
 Twitter and Snapchat are also popular mediums to publish video.